Boswellic Acid

 Boswellic acid is naturally found in Boswellia serrata resin, which is commonly used in:

-- Herbal joint supplements – Often combined with turmeric, MSM, or glucosamine.
+- Herbal joint supplements – Often combined with turmeric or glucosamine.

 - Soft chews & mobility formulas – Designed for long-term joint support.